The Operating System Becomes the AI Gatekeeper

 Google's Gemini Nano shows a different model of gatekeeping.
 Android developer materials describe Gemini Nano as an on-device foundation model accessed through AICore, a system service that manages model updates, safety features, hardware acceleration, and inference for supported use cases.
 Google's materials emphasize offline use, low latency, lower cost, and privacy because prompts can be processed locally rather than sent to a server.

 The developer-facing language is revealing.
 Apps do not each ship their own little model universe.
 They call a system service.
-That service sits between app code and the model, with built-in safety and update machinery.
+That service sits between app code and the model, with built-in safety, model-management, update, and hardware-acceleration machinery.
 Google also says developers remain responsible for their apps' safety and user experience when using the ML Kit GenAI APIs.

 This creates a three-level accountability problem.
 Google governs the system model and service.
 App developers govern the product context and user interface.
 Users experience the output as a feature inside an app, not necessarily as a Google model.
 If something goes wrong, responsibility can scatter across the stack.